brandonb927/brandonb-sites/brandonb.ca/_posts/2024/2024-03-09-how-to-self-host-almost-everything-in-your-life-with-unraid.md

 Maintenance is a word that can strike a chord in even the most seasoned administrators; it is also the bane of my existence.
 Sometimes we spend countless hours maintaining something for very little return.

-In this post I talk about building a new machine to replace my aging [media server]({{ site.url }}{% post_url 2017/2017-08-10-ultimate-media-server-setup %}) and how you can take back some control over the data you constantly give out to services and products.
+In this post I talk about building a new machine to replace my aging [media server]({{ site.url }}{% post_url 2017/2017-08-10-ultimate-media-server-setup %}) and how you can take back some control over the data you constantly give out to services and products on the internet by bringing some of these in-house to your own network.

 <!-- break -->